-Nickel is determined by atomic absorption spectrometry in conjunction with a graphite furnace containing a graphite platform (Hinderberger and others, 1981).
-A sample is placed on the graphite platform, and the sample is then evaporated to dryness, charred, and atomized using high-temperature ramping.
+Chromium is determined by atomic absorption spectrometry in conjunction with a graphite furnace containing a graphite platform (Hinderberger and others, 1981).
+A sample is placed on the graphite platform and a matrix modifier is added.
+The sample is then evaporated to dryness, charred, and atomized using high-temperature ramping.
 The absorption signal generated during atomization is recorded and compared with standards.